 Basically he wants scientists to find something – clay, copper sulfates (heck, why not chlorine?
 It works in swimming pools) – that we can dump into the ocean to kill the red tide.

-Gov. Ron likes the Post-Pandora Solution so much that he’s carried it over into his Covid policies.
+Gov. Ron likes the post-Pandora Solution so much that he’s carried it over into his Covid policies.

 Ah, but DeSantis has a solution, and the beauty of it is that there’s no need to slam Pandora’s box shut.
 Leave it wide open.

-Forget prevention, mitigation’s all the rage.
+Forget prevention, he says, mitigation’s all the rage.

 So does it work?
 Well, the FDA has authorized it, but also cautions that “Monoclonal antibodies….may be associated with worse clinical outcomes when administered to hospitalized patients with COVID-19 requiring high flow oxygen or mechanical ventilation.”